Truss: Bowstring truss

 Named for their shape, bowstring trusses were first used for arched truss bridges, often confused with tied-arch bridges.

 Thousands of bowstring trusses were used during World War II for holding up the curved roofs of aircraft hangars and other military buildings.
 Many variations exist in the arrangements of the members connecting the nodes of the upper arc with those of the lower, straight sequence of members, from nearly isosceles triangles to a variant of the Pratt truss.

-King post truss
+King and queen post trusses

 One of the simplest truss styles to implement, the king post consists of two angled supports leaning into a common vertical support.

 The queen post truss, sometimes queenpost or queenspost, is similar to a king post truss in that the outer supports are angled towards the centre of the structure.
 The primary difference is the horizontal extension at the centre which relies on beam action to provide mechanical stability.
 This truss style is only suitable for relatively short spans.